-- Sustainability: They’re made from Earth-friendly materials unlike most every other brand of shoes.
+- Sustainability: They’re made from Earth-friendly materials, unlike almost every other brand of shoes.

 - Minimalist Style: Allbirds have a minimalist and largely unbranded style.
-That said, they do release a bunch of fun colorways if you’re looking for make more of a statement.
+That said, they do release a bunch of fun colorways if you’re looking to make more of a statement.

 Where To Buy Allbirds

 Allbirds has a few physical retail locations (they’re quickly expanding) but they’re mainly an online retailer.
 Luckily, they offer free shipping and free returns — plus you can even return the shoes if you’ve worn them (they donate lightly worn shoes).